Skip to main content

 If you or someone you know struggles with substance use, help is available.
 Call SAMHSA’s National Helpline at 1-800-662-4357 to learn about resources in your area.

-Central Nervous System (CNS) depressants, or sedatives, are medications that slow down brain activity.
-They include benzodiazepines, barbiturates, and opioids.
-Some sleep medications and antihistamines are sedatives, too.
 These medications can cause drowsiness and dizziness.
 Taking them with Qsymia can worsen these side effects.
 The combination can also increase the chance of confusion and trouble speaking or thinking.

-4. Other weight loss medications
+4. Other weight-loss medications

 5. Amitriptyline

 Amitriptyline is an antidepressant that’s also used off-label for insomnia and nerve pain.
 Qsymia can increase levels of amitriptyline in your body.
-That can raise the risk of amitriptyline side effects, such as dry mouth and constipation.
+This can raise the risk of amitriptyline side effects, such as dry mouth and constipation.

 6. Monoamine oxidase inhibitors (MAOIs)

-Monoamine oxidase inhibitors (MAOIs) are another class of medications that can interact with Qsymia.
+MAOIs are another class of medications that can interact with Qsymia.
 MAOIs are used to treat depression and Parkinson’s disease.
 Examples include rasagiline (Azilect) and selegiline.

-Taking Qsymia with MAOIs can increase the risk for dangerously high blood pressure (hypertensive crisis).
-This can be dangerous if it’s not treated right away.
 Because of this risk, it’s not recommended to take Qsymia and MAOIs together.
 And you shouldn’t start Qsymia until at least 14 days after you stop taking an MAOI.
 But don’t stop taking an MAOI on your own.
-Your provider can prescribe a safer weight loss medication for you if you’re taking an MAOI.
+Your prescriber can recommend a safer weight-loss medication for you if you’re taking an MAOI.

 7. Certain anti-seizure medications

-Qsymia can also interact with certain anti-seizure medications
+Qsymia can also interact with certain anti-seizure medications.

-Carbamazepine (Tegretol) and phenytoin (Dilantin) can lower Qsymia levels in the body, which can make it less effective.
+Carbamazepine and phenytoin (Dilantin) can lower Qsymia levels in the body, which can make it less effective.

-Valproic acid (Depakote) may raise blood ammonia levels and/or cause a dangerous drop in body temperature if combined with Qsymia.
+Valproic acid may raise blood ammonia levels and/or cause a dangerous drop in body temperature if combined with Qsymia.
 Certain people may be more at risk for this side effect.

 8. Certain diuretics